Writing isn’t hard. It isn’t any harder than ditch-digging.

 Think what you see is what you get?
 Better think again.

 Waking up is the pits when you come to in a hospital with a broken arm, a colorful assortment of abrasions and contusions, and a face swathed in bandages.
 It's even worse if you can't remember what hit you.

 The bad and the ugly are crime reporter Amanda "A.J."
 Gregson's business.
-But learning she had a ringside seat for an explosion that killed two agents of the Continental Intelligence and Investigative Service (CIIS), incinerated an entire block of warehouses, and did so much damage to her eyes they had to be surgically removed?
+But learning she had a ringside seat for an explosion that vaporized two federal agents, incinerated an entire block of warehouses, and peppered her eyes with so much shrapnel they had to be surgically removed?
 Well, that gives the darker side of life a whole new meaning.

 Haunted by will-o-the-wisp nightmares, A.J. waits for her transplant and struggles to remember the events leading up to the fateful night of September 4, 2075.
 She isn't the only one who wants that information.
 Special Agent Jack "Iceman" Eagan is as determined to get the facts as she is to remember them.
 When memory floods back in brutal detail the night before surgery, fed and reporter form an uneasy alliance against the architects of her personal disaster, a lethal band of killers-for-hire known as Ferrymen.

 The Ferrymen.
 My not-so-magnificent obsession for more than a year.
 Only a cataclysm could have made me forget.
 I guess you could call them hitmen.
 You could also call Einstein a math whiz.
 Think ruthless.
 Think unstoppable.
 Think killers so proficient 'caught the ferry' was fast replacing 'bought the farm' in common usage, and you have the Ferrymen in a nutshell.